DirectoryLister/DirectoryLister/README.md

 Introduction
 ------------

-Directory Lister is a simple PHP script that lists the contents of any web-accessable directory and allows navigating there within.
-Simply upload Directory Lister to any directory and get immediate access to all files and sub-direcories under that directory.
-Directory Lister is written in PHP and Javascript.
+Directory Lister is a simple PHP script that lists the contents of any web-accessible directory and allows navigating there within.
+Simply upload Directory Lister to any directory and get immediate access to all files and sub-directories under that directory.
+Directory Lister is written in PHP and JavaScript.

 Distributed under the [MIT License](http://www.opensource.org/licenses/mit-license.php).